Vaping Company RLX Releases Its Second Corporate Social Responsibility Report

 "It may annoy some customers who think such procedure is inconvenient therefore decide not to buy from RLX, but we do not regret our decision," said Zhang Di, head of data technology of RLX.

-RLX has also kick offed its Pods Recycling project to convert used pods in China into raw material for producing cement.
+RLX has also kicked off its Pods Recycling project to convert used pods in China into raw material for producing cement.
 Disposal pods recycling has always been a problem for vaping industry, as it's expensive and hard to regenerate secondary value.
 There is no mature solution in the industry.

 RLX discovered that the metals in the pods can be recycled and processed into raw material to enhance the functionality of cement.
 Starting from this September, RLX started recycling disposal pods of all brands in over 10 Chinese cities.
 The cement produced by collected pods will be donated to the rural areas to build infrastructure such bridges, roads, and lavatories.